5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 - Working 3D Globe in Maps app (macOS 12+)

 ### Known Issues
-- Audio Jack creates an unpleasant buzz/noise during driver initialization.
-So it's best to connect Headphones to it *after* booting.
+- [ ] In general, the system runs hotter under macOS than under Windows.
+My guess is that this is due to the required iGPU spoof.
-- Fingerprint sensor does not work under macOS since there is currently no way to emulate Touch ID.
+- [ ] Fingerprint sensor does not work under macOS since there is currently no way to emulate Touch ID.
+- [ ] The audio combo jack creates an unpleasant buzz/noise during driver initialization.
+So it's best to connect headphones *after* booting.

 > [!IMPORTANT]
 >